Pigrimage in Glastonbury Today

 Perhaps the most surprising answers were to the question “What brings visitors to Glastonbury”.
 Of the residents questioned, 85% said ‘the Goddess’ and 81% said the Abbey.
 Nearly all the other responses gave reasons that could be said to be of a pilgrimage type.
 The more conventional reason for attracting visitors came low down the list – ‘the countryside’ was only 21% and ‘Attractive small town’ 18%.
 It has become increasingly clear that Glastonbury is now accepted as one of the world's great centres of pilgrimage by spiritually aware people overseas.
 This view is not widely held in Britain and, as we have seen, certainly not universally held in Glastonbury.

-The numbers are increasing but how well are they being served?
+The numbers are increasing - how are they being served?

-The methods that a modern pilgrim uses to follow a pilgrimage are completely different form those followed in the Middle Ages - but the process itself remains the same.
+The methods that a modern pilgrim uses to follow a pilgrimage are different from those followed in the Middle Ages - but the process itself remains the same.
 Let us look at these stages.

 The Purpose - Essentially a pilgrimage consists of a journey, frequently in the company of others - to a place that is accepted as sacred - an honouring of the sacred place with some form of ceremony - and a return to one’s home.
 The purpose of the journey is one of spiritual growth and transformation.
-The PRC will need to spell out quite clearly on its web site the value and rewards of a journey to a distant sacred goal These include the transformative energies of the sacred site, the answers to questions, and the possibility of healing and spiritual guidance.
+The rewards for such a journey include the transformative energies of the sacred site, the possibility of healing and spiritual guidance.
 But the journey is not all seriousness – it should also be enjoyable and fun.

 But today, for people who are not followers of an established religion, the destination needs to be a place which they feel will enable them to find their own spirit within.
 By attuning to the Spirit of the Place, the pilgrim will be guided to an understanding of their own purpose in life and the way in which they can find true fulfilment.
 Such a place may well not be accepted as one of the established places of pilgrimage and would include many stone circles and sacred springs found throughout Europe and the British Isles.
 Glastonbury is accepted as having this special energy - something quite independent of its place as centre of Christian pilgrimage.

 Companions on the Way - In the past there would often have been companions on the way on any pilgrimage.
-It would be helpful if the PRC was able to put prospective pilgrims in touch with others individuals or groups who might be visiting at the same time.
+The pilgrim will ideally locate companions for the journey.

 The Journey - The journey to the sacred destination has always been seen as an important part of the whole.
 We have many tales of pilgrimages from the past including Chaucer’s Canterbury Tales and Bunyan’s Pilgrims Progress.
 In the middle ages the pilgrimage journey was a long one, on foot or horse, and took many days.
 It was seen not only as a sacred journey but as a holiday and fun.
 The preparation for the journey, the company on the way, the nights spent at wayside inns, were all a vital part of the whole.
 It gave the pilgrim an opportunity to gain a greater understanding of themselves as individuals and how they related to others.
 The importance of this journey was recognised by the setting up of a formalised route for the journey.
 On the pilgrimage way across Europe to Santiago in Spain, small monasteries were set, up a day’s journey apart, for the rest and refreshment of pilgrims.